WallarooLabs/wally/book/core-concepts/multi-worker.md

 The values for --control-channel should be the same address across all members of the cluster.

+### --external

+The `--external` flag sets the IP address that the Wallaroo worker should listen for administrative messages like "rotate logs" or "shutdown cluster".
+When running a Wallaroo cluster it is advised that you provide an address for administrative messages.

+The IP address supplied to `--external` must be unique amongst each worker in a cluster.

 ## Example

 Imagine for a moment you have a Wallaroo Python application like our [Alphabet Partitioned example](https://github.com/Sendence/wallaroo/tree/release/examples/python/alphabet_partitioned).
 That example starts up a 2 worker cluster.
 However, it does it on a single machine so it might be less than obvious what the specific IP addresses are that we are passing.